 All of these factors have caused major changes globally that were magnified by the ‘Great Recession’ in 2008.
 The global instability has drastically changed the fabric of today’s professional workforce.
 We no longer have a single employer for our entire career and the average tenure in a company has dropped steeply, with the average employee staying at a single job for a mere 4.5 years today.
 As Hurst says:

-In the new Purpose Economy, WIN-WIN SOLUTIONS are the new commodity of value.
+In the new Purpose Economy, win-win solutions are the new commodity of value.
 People increasingly respect companies that provide a product or service that creates a positive net benefit or outcome for other people, nature, and the economy.
-There is no longer any respect or room for exploitation or selfish aggrandizement.
+There is no longer any respect or room for exploitation or selfish aggrandisement.

-I discuss in detail how to find your joyful and purposeful professional path and purpose in my related blog article: PATHFINDING – HOW TO FIND YOUR PROFESSIONAL PATH & PURPOSE.
+I discuss in detail how to find your joyful and purposeful professional path and purpose in my related blog article: Pathfinding: How to Find Your Inspired Professional Path & Purpose.